jasonsutter87/veilchain/site/content/docs/api/_index.md

 ## Entries

-### Append Entry
+### Append Entry to Immutable Ledger

 ```http
 POST /ledgers/:id/entries
 ```

-Appends a new entry to the ledger. **This operation is immutable** - once an entry is added, it cannot be modified or deleted.
+Appends a new entry to the tamper-proof merkle tree ledger. **This operation is immutable** - once an entry is added to the audit log, it cannot be modified or deleted, ensuring data integrity.

 **Request Body:**
 ```json